G4lile0/tinyGS/README.md

 This project is based on ESP32 boards and is compatible with sx126x and sx127x you can build you own board using one of these modules but most of us use a development board like the ones listed in the Supported boards section.

-The developers of this project have no relation with the Fossa team in charge of the mission, we are passionate about space and created this project to be able to track and use the satellites as well as supporting the mission.
+The developers of this project have no relation with the Fossa team in charge of the mission.
+We are passionate about space and created this project to be able to track and use the satellites as well as supporting the mission.

 ## [IMPORTANT] Status of the project
-Currently we are at an early stage of development (just a couple of weeks of work), the current version is functional but not fully stable and we are actively developing new changes so you will have to update the firmware quite regularly if you want to stay updated.
+Currently we are at an early stage of development and the current version is functional but not fully stable and we are actively developing so you will have to update the firmware regularly if you want to stay updated.

 The first Fossa satellite, FossaSat-1 was launched on December 12, 2019 and it is still in evaluation stage by the Fossa team, so it is important **not to communicate to the satellity and only listen** until the Fossa team says otherwise.